bazelbuild/rules_apple/doc/tutorials/ios-app.md

 ### Generate an Xcode project

-There are a few community-provided solutions (such as [rules_xcodeproj](https://github.com/buildbuddy-io/rules_xcodeproj) and [Tulsi](https://tulsi.bazel.build/)) to help generating Xcode projects.
+There are a few community-provided solutions (such as [rules_xcodeproj](https://github.com/buildbuddy-io/rules_xcodeproj) ) to help generating Xcode projects.
 By doing so, you will be able to write, debug, and test iOS/macOS/watchOS/tvOS applications as if you were using the Xcode build system.

 Let's see how to do so with `rules_xcodeproj`.